overhide/ledgers.js-demo-serverless-dapp/README.md

     * top-up payments for permits are processed by the city's Azure backend cluster
 * provides enforcement accountability: a means to audit time, location, and existence of transgression reports and tickets
     * built into Ethereum contract
-    * no Ethereum events, no grounds for a ticket
+    * if no Ethereum event logged, no grounds for a ticket
     * Ethereum contract is a vessel for accountability, requires human judgement for resolution
 * provides convenience
     * no need to register with the city: perfect for out-of-town tourists
     * flexibility of toll fee payment currency
 * provides fees payment accountability
     * permits can be checked on Ethereum blockchain
-    * payments can be checked on any ledger supported by [overhide.io](https://overhide.io)
+    * payments can be checked on any ledger provided by [ledger-based-authorizations](#ledger-based-authorizations)

 With respect to *the citizen bounty hunter* the system:

 * provides pseudonimity
     * they are Ethereum public addresses
-    * stakes and bounties *do* involve value transfer on the Ethereum blockchain
+    * stakes and bounties *do* involve value transfer on the Ethereum blockchain with this contract
 * provides decentralization
     * hunters interact with system outside of the city Traffic Authority's Azure backend
 * expects honesty
-    * bount hunters do risk a staked amount of ethers when reporting
+    * bounty hunters do risk a staked amount of ethers when reporting

 With respect to *the Traffic Authority* the system: